 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, or loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Radiation therapy can sometimes interfere with the normal growth and development of the child’s brain and body.
 Therefore, when possible, chemotherapy is used first to avoid radiation therapy.
 More information about long-term effects can be found in the Follow-up care section.

 Learn more about the basics of radiation therapy.

 Leukemia and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the disease, an important part of care is relieving a child’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-Your child may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+Your child may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy or radiation therapy.
 Talk with your child's doctor about the goals of each treatment in your child's treatment plan.

-A remission can be temporary or permanent.
-This uncertainty leads to many families feeling worried or anxious that the cancer will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it’s important to talk with your child’s doctor about the possibility of the disease returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the leukemia does return.
+Understanding the risk of recurrence and the treatment options may help patients and their families feel more prepared if the leukemia does return.
 Learn more about coping with the fear of recurrence.